About The Sports Temples of

 I hope you will enjoy the new face we've put on Sports Temples.
 This release is a completely usable interface, but it is still in beta.
 That means that we'll continue to improve access to this collection based on your feedback, so please email any suggestions you have about the site to email@example.com.
 Any questions about the physical collections or reproductions should still be addressed to the Print Department of the Central Library.

-Web Services Manager,
+Online and Web Services Manager,

 A Note from the Curator